-Dependable capacity at the Minimum Flow Powerhouse at the base of New Bullards Bar Dam is flow limited.
-The Minimum Flow Powerhouse is operated to meet a minimum required flow on the North Yuba River downstream of New Bullards Bar Dam.
-Rather than operating at a constant rate according to the required flow, the Minimum Flow Powerhouse is operated to supplement seepage from New Bullards Bar Dam.
-The dependable capacity for the Minimum Flow Powerhouse is determined by evaluating the period with the lowest release through the minimum flow powerhouse, corresponding to the period with the greatest seepage and highest reservoir WSE.
-On June 22, 1971, there was a mean-daily release of 1.9 cfs through the minimum flow powerhouse and a reservoir storage of 966,000 ac-ft.
-This combination of circumstances defines the period used determine the Minimum Flow Powerhouse's dependable capacity of 57 kW.
+Dependable capacity at the New Bullards Bar Minimum Flow Powerhouse at the base of New Bullards Bar Dam is head limited.
+The New Bullards Bar Minimum Flow Powerhouse is used to meet a minimum required flow on the North Yuba River downstream of New Bullards Bar Dam.

+The dependable capacity for the New Bullards Bar Minimum Flow Powerhouse is determined by evaluating the period with the lowest reservoir WSE.
+The minimum storage elevation that provides the minimum head for generation at the New Bullards Bar Minimum Flow Powerhouse occurs on December 13, 1977 for the No Action Alternative and is a reservoir storage of 160,977 ac-ft with a corresponding head of 297 ft.
+This defines the period used to determine the New Bullards Bar Minimum Flow Powerhouse's dependable capacity of 101 kW.